 top of page

-On Saturday, May 17, Flemish Minister-President Matthias Diependaele visited the Project ONE site, where he officially inaugurated Europe’s largest crawler crane, ‘Strong Sofie,’ provided by Sarens.
-The new ethane cracker from chemical giant INEOS is set to create 450 direct jobs in Antwerp, attracting significant talent.
-Dirk van Dessel (54), previously with BASF, and Gilles Vermassen (30), formerly with Gunvor, shared their motivations for contributing to this ambitious mega-project.
+On Saturday, May 17, Flemish Minister-President Matthias Diependaele visited the Project ONE site.
+During this visit, he officially inaugurated Europe’s largest crawler crane, ‘Strong Sofie,’ provided by Sarens.
+This significant feat is part of the new ethane cracker project by chemical giant INEOS.
+It is set to create 450 direct jobs in Antwerp, attracting skilled talent and fostering local economic growth.

 Sarens Deploys 2,500-Tonne Crawler Crane at INEOS Project ONE in Port of Antwerp